JetBrains/projector-installer/README.md

 7. confirm your choice

 ## FAQ
 <a name="config_dir"></a>
-1. Where is the projector-installer keeps downloaded IDE and run configurations?
+1.
-   - All necessary stuff kept in configuration directory.
-Usually configuration directory is named ~/.projector.
-But user can specify another location for config directory, using option --config-directory, for example: `projector --config-directory=config run`
+All the necessary stuff is kept in the configuration directory.
+Usually configuration directory is ~/.projector.
+But the user can specify another location for it, using option --config-directory, for example:
+`projector --config-directory=config run`

 ## Troubleshooting
 - `projector` command is unavailable after installation.